csaborio001/wordpress-docker-developer/README.md

 * Updated docker file to WP 5.8
 * Modified .gitignote to include scripts folder
 * changed .env file to support Apple M1 chips
+* Added environment variables and a way for scripts to load them